Regional, Functional and Radiological Anatomy

 The program provides unique reference material not only for medical students, but also for professionals in all medical disciplines involving anatomy and radiology.
 However, also non-specialists can explore the inner structure of the human brain and skull using VOXEL-MAN 3D-Navigator.

-Voxel-Man 3D-Navigator: Brain and Skull was first published in 1998 by Springer-Verlag (as Voxel-Man Junior: Brain and Skull), with improved versions published in 2001 and 2009, respectively.
+Voxel-Man 3D-Navigator: Brain and Skull was originally published in 1998 by Springer-Verlag (as Voxel-Man Junior: Brain and Skull), with updated versions published in 2001 and 2009, respectively.
+Since 2018 it is available for free under a Creative Commons license.

 - Karl Heinz Höhne, Andreas Petersik, Bernhard Pflesser, Andreas Pommert, Kay Priesmeyer, Martin Riemer, Thomas Schiemann, Rainer Schubert, Ulf Tiede, Markus Urban, Hans Frederking, Mike Lowndes, John Morris: VOXEL-MAN 3D Navigator: Brain and Skull.
 Regional, Functional and Radiological Anatomy.
 Version 2.0.
 Springer-Verlag Electronic Media, Heidelberg, 2009.
 (DVD, ISBN 978-3-642-01211-2).